Brussels: Football

-R.S.C.
-Anderlecht, based in the Constant Vanden Stock Stadium in Anderlecht, is the most successful Belgian football club in the Belgian Pro League, with 34 titles.
+RSC Anderlecht, based in the Constant Vanden Stock Stadium in Anderlecht, is the most successful Belgian football club in the Belgian Pro League, with 34 titles.
 It has also won the most major European tournaments for a Belgian side, with 6 European titles.
-Brussels is also home to Union Saint-Gilloise, the most successful Belgian club before World War II, with 11 titles.
+Brussels is also home to Union Saint-Gilloise, the most successful Belgian club before World War II, with 12 titles.
 The club was founded in Saint-Gilles but is based in nearby Forest, and plays in the Belgian Pro League.
 Racing White Daring Molenbeek, based in Molenbeek-Saint-Jean, and often referred to as RWDM, is a very popular football club that, since 2023, is back playing in the Belgian Pro League.

 Other Brussels clubs that played in the national series over the years were Royal White Star Bruxelles, Ixelles SC, Crossing Club de Schaerbeek (born from a merger between RCS de Schaerbeek and Crossing Club Molenbeek), Scup Jette, RUS de Laeken, Racing Jet de Bruxelles, AS Auderghem, KV Wosjot Woluwe and FC Ganshoren.